afeld/rails_interview_questions/README.md

 * What is a tree?
 What is a DAG?
 * Pseudo-code depth-first and breadth-first search.
 * Given a sorted array, what is the fastest way to find a element?
-What is the big-O time to do so?
+What is the Big-O time to do so?

 ### Ruby